cherch173/arcadia/README.md

 The puck will move upon contact and bounce of the parameters of the grid I build out of Divs to emulate boards.

-The game will run for a facsimile period elapsing a time limit of 2 minutes.
+The game will run for a facsimile period elapsing when one player **scores 5 goals**.
+Aka first to 5 goals = winner, winner chicken dinner...

-After two minutes we'll calculate the Total Goals Scored by Player1 and Player2 and the PLAYER with the highest total will be rendered the winner.

-Then, a message will display declaring the winner and a PLAY AGAIN button will appear allowing the USER/PLAYER to reset the score and PLAY AGAIN using the FACE OFF Button when ready.
+Then, a **message** will display declaring the winner and a PLAY AGAIN button will appear allowing the USER/PLAYER to reset the score and PLAY AGAIN using the FACE OFF Button when ready.

 ***
 ***